mowerther/iop_nns/pnn/README.md

 * `pnn.data`:
 Reading and pre-processing input data (original and split) as well as re-scaling of IOPs.

-* `pnn.logbins`:
-Calculating statistics as a function of IOP value, in log-scale bins.

 * `pnn.maps`:
 Applying neutral network modules to PRISMA scenes and plotting the results.